 - Teladoc provided video conferencing with medical professionals.

-- Pharma and biotechnology companies: Pfizer, Johnson & Johnson, Regeneron, and Moderna are developing therapeutics and virus vaccines we desperately need.
+- Pharma and biotechnology companies: Pfizer, Johnson & Johnson, Regeneron, and Moderna, develop therapeutics and virus vaccines in the rollout stage.

 Are We Opening Up, America?